Coarse and bi-Lipschitz embeddability of subspaces of the Gromov-Hausdorff space into Hilbert spaces: Introduction

 In addition to the intrinsic interest in it, a great impulse to study the quantitative aspects of the Gromov-Hausdorff distance came from its applications in topological data analysis, which is a fast-growing subject aiming to use topological techniques to analyse a wide range of real-world data (see, for example, \cite{Car,Hes}, and to \cite{GiuLaz} for a growing dataset of real-world applications).
 The Gromov-Hausdorff distance provides a theoretical framework to directly compare point clouds by considering them as metric spaces.
 This approach proved to be useful in shape recognition and comparison (\cite{MemSap1,MemSap2,Mem07}), which arises , for example, in molecular biology, databases of objects, face recognition and matching of articulated objects.

 Comparing two metric spaces using the Gromov-Hausdorff distance directly is computationally expensive.
-In fact, it is known that this problem is NP-hard, as shown in \cite{Mem07}, and even approximating it within a factor of $3$ for trees with unit edge length is still NP-hard (\cite{AgaFoxNatSidWan,Sch}).
+Even approximating it within a factor of $3$ for trees with unit edge length is NP-hard (\cite{AgaFoxNatSidWan,Sch}, see also \cite{Mem07}, where the author discussed the connection between computing the Gromov-Hausdorff distance and a class of NP-hard problems).
 Therefore, creating efficiently computable invariants to approximate the Gromov-Hausdorff distance is of particular interest.
 Following \cite{Mem12}, an {\em invariant} $\psi$ associates to a metric space $X$ an element $\psi(X)$ of another metric space $(\mathfrak Y,d_{\mathfrak Y})$ in such a way that, if $X$ and $Y$ are two isometric metric spaces, then $\psi(X)=\psi(Y)$.
 Furthermore, an invariant $\psi$ is {\em stable} if there exists a function $\rho_+\colon\R_{\geq 0}\to\R_{\geq 0}$ such that

 for every pair of metric spaces $X$ and $Y$.
 Stability implies that small perturbations of the metric spaces have a limited effect on the associated invariants.
 Therefore, considering similarity recognition, we avoid false negatives , which are situations where two metric spaces are very similar in the Gromov-Hausdorff distance, but their invariants are far apart.
 Furthermore, stable invariants can be used to provide lower bounds to the Gromov-Hausdorff distance as shown in \cite{Mem12}.
 We refer to the latter paper for a wide range of stable invariants.
 Additional examples are hierarchical clustering (\cite{CarMem1,CarMem2}) and persistence diagrams induced by the Vietoris-Rips, the Dowker, and the \v{C}ech filtrations (\cite{Cha_al,Cha_al2}, see also \cite{EdeHar} for details and applications of persistent homology).